ClinSeq/autoseq-snakemake/README.md

 # autoseq-snakemake
-snakemake version of autoseq pipeline
+Autoseq framework upgraded with snakemake, docker, python3+ and cloud-compatibility.

 <h1>Autoseq framework</h1>

-<b>Autoseq</b> is a custom-pipeline with additional support modules aimed primarily for the analysis of data from high-throughput sequencing of liquid biopsies.
+<b>Autoseq</b> consists of a custom-pipeline with additional support modules aimed primarily for the analysis of data from high-throughput sequencing of liquid biopsies.
 However the pipeline performs equally well with data from tissues with slight change in recommended settings.
 The pipeline is continuously developed and supported at Johan Lindberg's Cancer Genomics lab at Karolinska Institutet, Stockholm, Sweden.

 This is the latest port of the pipeline to snakemake framework with improvements in containerization, workflow management and upgrades in individual steps like variant calling, alignment and downstream processing of variants.
 Previous versions of autoseq pipeline have now been discontinued and can be found here (https://github.com/ClinSeq/autoseq).